 If a lender pulls your personal credit, a hard inquiry will be added to your consumer credit report with Experian, TransUnion, or Equifax.
 Business credit checks may also be recorded on your business credit reports, like those sold by Dun & Bradstreet, Experian, and Equifax.

 Hard credit inquiries might impact your business credit score, depending on the business credit reporting agency and business credit score used.
 But a hard credit inquiry is typically less important when it comes to business credit scores than it is where your personal credit history is concerned.
 In fact, many business credit scoring models don’t even take inquiries into account.

 Business Credit Reviews of Report — Soft Inquiries

 Business lenders may also perform soft inquiries of credit reports.
 Two of the most common examples of soft business-related inquiries include pre-approved offers and reviews of your current accounts.

 Have you ever received loan or credit card offers in the mail?
 These are known as pre-approved offers of credit.

 Pre-approved offers don’t hurt your credit scores.
-But you can opt out and stop the consumer credit bureaus from selling your information for marketing purposes, if you like.
+But you can opt out and stop the consumer credit bureaus from selling your information for marketing purposes to a credit card company (or others), if you like.
 Simply visit OptOutPrescreen.com for details.

 Some lenders offer pre-approval or soft credit checks as a perk to potential customers.
 Soft credit checks can make rate shopping easier by letting you know if you’re likely to qualify for a loan or credit card offer before you officially apply.